 Several maps are used to find a specific 1920 address on a 2020 map.
 The most useful maps are a Houston 1917 map with the 1920 wards outlined5, and the same map with the 1920 Harris County Enumeration Districts shown6.
 Google Maps shows the present locations.

 Many street name changes are not obvious until an address is plotted on a current map and compared to the 1920 Ward and Enumeration District maps.
 Street names that are recognizable today were attached to streets in quite different locations in 1920.
 The map key often lists multiple same named streets, in different wards and enumeration districts.
 There are four Cleveland Streets, four versions of Main Street, five versions of Park, Park Avenue and Park Drive, seven Second and two Railroad Streets.
 McGregor of the past is not North or South MacGregor Way.
-It is Alabama.
+It is part of Alabama Street.
 In some cases, multiple streets in a neighborhood changed.
 When Houston annexed Independence Heights in December 1929, several street names changed7.
 Avenues A through G are now Cornell, Rogers, Carnation, etc. Others are recent and easily recognized.
 An example is the welcome name change from Dowling Street to Emancipation Boulevard a few days before Juneteenth, 2017.

 Several sources for street name changes were used in this project.
 Applications for designation of historical places supplied maps, street, and community histories that reveal long forgotten street names.
 Stephen P. Morse’s One Step Webpages is a short cut to name changes but limited to changes between 1930-1940.8